appfirst/statsd_clients/ruby/README.md

 	$statsd.namespace = 'system.#{Socket.gethostname}.component'

 This statsd client can also send data the 'Etsy standard' way using a UDP socket.
-This can be useful if transistioning from some other statsd implementation to the AppFirst
+This can be useful if transitioning from some other statsd implementation to the AppFirst
 implementation:

     $statsd.set_transport(:udp_transport)